Tribal Judicial System

 Tribal Empowerment Through Effective Administration of Equal Justice For All.

+Having an efectve judicial system is a critcal component of Tribal sovereignty.
+This Court works hard to en- hance Tribal sovereignty through the development of culturally appropriate laws and by exercising Tribal ju- risdicton.
 The Court hears cases on a wide variety of topics including cases involving child welfare and guardianship’s.
-Dispute resolution in the Tribal Court is culturally appropriate, informal, and as non-adversarial as possible.
+Dispute resolution in the Tribal Court is culturally appropriate, informal and non-advisarial as possible.

 Additional Information & Resources